carrell-ncl/IEEE-driver-violation/README.md

 - YOLO_INPUT_SIZE and YOLO_INPUT_SIZE2 should be set accordingly
 - Ensure class_names.txt class set to **Vehicle ID:** amd class_names2.txt set to **Phone** located in **/model_data** director

 ## Run model with object tracking
-- For one_step - run 'tracker_one_step.py' \
+- For one_step - run **tracker_one_step.py**
-- For two_step - run 'tracker_two_step' \
+- For two_step - run **tracker_two_step**

-When run for the first time the script will create a a new directory - 'detections' as well as a subdirectory with today's date to store images, as well as summary directory to store and update the CSV file.
+When ran for the first time the script will create a a new directory - **detections** as well as a subdirectory with today's date to store images, and **summary** subdirectory to store and update the CSV file.
-To automatically take and save snapshots of the detections, set 'take_snapshot' argument to True
+To automatically take and save snapshots of the detections, set **take_snapshot** argument to True

 ![](Detection.jpg)

 ## References
-- Cloned and modified from https://github.com/pythonlessons/TensorFlow-2.x-YOLOv3 \
+- Cloned and modified from https://github.com/pythonlessons/TensorFlow-2.x-YOLOv3
-- For downloading stock images from Google Image Dataset - https://github.com/EscVM/OIDv4_ToolKit.git \
+- For downloading stock images from Google Image Dataset - https://github.com/EscVM/OIDv4_ToolKit.git
 - For mAP - https://github.com/Cartucho/mAP